Queries about rules and regulations should be directed to the individual faculty postgraduate managers.

 The UCT Ombud’s Office is an impartial, confidential and independent body that works outside of formal structures.
 They help to resolve disputes and promote equitable treatment within the university.

-You can find their contact details here, or you can email them at: ombud@uct.ac.za.
+You can find their contact details on their website or you can email them at ombud@uct.ac.za.

 On the academic front, conflict resolution varies from faculty to faculty.
-If a conflict arises between you and your supervisor, you can find out more about the procedure to follow in the Conflict Resolution Process for a Supervisor-Postgraduate student relationship document here.
+If a conflict arises between you and your supervisor, you can find out more about the procedure to follow in the Conflict Resolution Process for a Supervisor-Postgraduate Student Relationship document.

 Should you have any complaints of discrimination on the grounds of disability, these should be lodged with the Discrimination and Harassment Office at the Office for Inclusivity and Change.